Rome Advisory Committee

 Since 2014, the Cushwa Center has collaborated with Notre Dame’s Rome Global Gateway to host two international seminars, a major conference, frequent lectures and panels, and two research fellowships in Rome, Italy.
 Members of the Cushwa Center’s Rome Advisory Committee share their expertise and scholarship with the center, participate in its Rome events, and suggest new initiatives involving their own universities.
 The committee was inaugurated in November 2017 and is chaired by Luca Codignola, Cushwa’s senior fellow in Rome.

-Paolo Luca Bernardini, D.L.
-(Genova), Ph.D.
-(European University Institute, Florence), is professor of early modern and modern European history at Università dell'Insubria and Fellow of the Accademia dei Lincei (Centro Segre).
-He was a member of the Institute for Advanced Study (Princeton); of the Notre Dame Institute for Advanced Study, and of the Maimonides Center for Advanced Studies (Hamburg).
-He has also taught in South Africa, England, Hong-Kong, Kazakhstan, and the United States (as Fulbright professor).
-He is the author or editor of thirty-six books, dealing with early modern and modern religious, political, social and intellectual history.
+Paolo Luca Bernardini, DL (Genova), Ph.D.
+(European University Institute, Florence), is professor of early modern and modern European history at Università dell'Insubria.
+He was a Member of the Institute for Advanced Study (Princeton); of the Notre Dame Institute for Advanced Study, of the Maimonides Center for Advanced Studies (Hamburg), and Fellow of the Accademia dei Lincei (Centro Segre).
+He has also taught in South Africa, England, the United States (as Fulbright Professor), Hong-Kong and Kazakhstan.
+He works on early modern and modern religious, and political, social, and intellectual history.
 His latest books are Venetia.
-Tessere di un mosaico infinito (2015) and La libertà, per esempio.
+Tessere di un mosaico infinito (2015); La libertà, per esempio.
 Questioni mediterranee e idee liberali(2017); Frammenti di un discorso liberale, ed.
 F. Mascellino (2018), and La parte migliore del mondo.
 Scritti sull'America, ed.
 Davy Marguerettaz (2021).

-Luca Codignola-Bo, D.L.
-(Roma La Sapienza), M.A.
-(Toronto), D.Litt.
-(Saint Mary's), F.R.S.C., is senior fellow of the Cushwa Center for the Study of American Catholicism of the University of Notre Dame and Adjunct Professor at the Department of History of Saint Mary's University, and Professeur associé at the Université de Montréal.
-He has taught at Bologna, Pisa, Genoa, York (Toronto), Laval, McGill, Saint Mary's, and has been variously associated with universities and academic institutions in Salzburg, London, Ottawa, Montréal, Brown, Toronto, Minnesota, and Philadelphia.
+Luca Codignola, DL (Roma La Sapienza), MA (Toronto), DLitt (Saint Mary's), FRSC, is Senior Fellow of the Cushwa Center for the Study of American Catholicism of the University of Notre Dame and Adjunct Professor at the Department of History of Saint Mary's University.
+He has taught at Bologna, Pisa, Genoa, Rome (Regina Apostolorum), York (Toronto), Laval, McGill, and Saint Mary's, and has also been variously associated with universities and academic institutions in Salzburg, London, Ottawa, Montréal, Providence, Toronto, Minneapolis, and Philadelphia.
 He is best known for his work on the the Roman Catholic church in the North Atlantic area in the early modern era, and has also written on the history of early European expansion in the Atlantic region.
 His latest books are Colombo e altri navigatori (2007), Le Saint-Siège, le Canada et le Québec, with G. Pizzorusso and M. Sanfilippo (2011), Little Do We Know: History and Historians of the North Atlantic, 1492–2010, ed.
-M. Binasco (2011), Storia del Canada, with L. Bruti-Liberati (2018), and Blurred Nationalities Across the North Atlantic: Traders, Priests, and Their Kin Travelling Between North America and the Italian Peninsula, 1763–1846 (forthcoming 2018).
+M. Binasco (2011), Storia del Canada, with L. Bruti-Liberati (2018), and Blurred Nationalities Across the North Atlantic: Traders, Priests, and Their Kin Travelling Between North America and the Italian Peninsula, 1763–1846 (2019).

-Massimo Carlo Giannini, D.L.
-(Pavia), Ph.D.
-(Repubblica di San Marino), is associate professor of early modern history at Università di Teramo.
-He is also scientific director of Istituto Sangalli per la storia e le culture religiose (Florence).
+Massimo Carlo Giannini, DL (Pavia), Ph.D.
+(Repubblica di San Marino), is associate professor of early modern history at Università degli Studi di Teramo.
+He is also scientific director of Istituto Sangalli per la storia e le culture religiose (Florence); research fellow of Instituto Europeo la Corte en Europa (IULCE) at Universidad Autónoma de Madrid and of Red Columnaria.
+Red temática de investigación sobre las fronteras de las Monarquías Ibéricas; and member of the editorial board of Archivum Historiae Pontificiae.
 He has been visiting fellow at École des hautes études hispaniques et ibériques, Casa de Velázquez, Madrid (2014).
-He is research fellow of Instituto Europeo la Corte en Europa (IULCE) at Universidad Autónoma de Madrid and of Red Columnaria.
-Red temática de investigación sobre las fronteras de las Monarquías Ibéricas.
-He is also a member of the editorial board of Archivum Historiae Pontificiae.
-His main research interests are the history of papal finances in the early modern age; the history of religious orders; and the financial and political history of the Spanish monarchy.
-He recently authored I domenicani (2016); Per difesa comune.
+His main research interests are the history of papal finances in early modern age; the history of religious orders; and the financial and political history of the Spanish monarchy.
+He recently authored I domenicani (2016), and Per difesa comune.
 Fisco, clero e comunità nello Stato di Milano (1535–1659), I: Dalle guerre d'Italia alla pax hispanica (1535–1592) (2017).
 He has also edited Papacy, Religious Orders, and International Politics in the Sixteenth and Seventeenth Centuries (2013), and Fiscalità e religione nell'Europa cattolica.
 Idee, linguaggi e pratiche (secoli XIV–XIX) (2015).

-Massimiliano Valente, D.L., Ph.D.
+Massimiliano Valente, MA, Ph.D.
 (Roma La Sapienza), Diploma in Archives Sciences (Vatican School of Palaeography, Diplomatics and Archives Administration), is associate professor of contemporary history at Università Europea di Roma.
-He was previously employed at the Vatican Secret Archives and at the Pontifical Committee for Historical Sciences.
-He has also been variously associated with the German Historical Institute (Rome), the Max-Planck Institut (Frankfurt am Main), the Univerzita Komenského v Bratislave (Slovakia), the Sveuèilište u Splitu (Croatia) and the Institut Catholique de Paris and the University of Notre Dame's Rome Global Gateway.
-His main research topic is the Vatican foreign policy during the 19th and the 20th century.
-His latest works are “Päpstiche Mobilisierungsfähigkeit während der beiden Weltkriege,” Römische Quartalschrift, 112, 1–2 (2017): 36–49; “I cardinali di Curia e il Kulturkampf di Bismarck,” in François Jankowiak and Laura Pettinaroli, eds., Les Cardinaux entre cour et curie: une élite romaine, 1775–2015 (2017); and Pietro Gasparri segretario di Stato (1914-1930), with L. Pettinaroli (2020), and A "Vatican Atlantic Alliance": Pius XII and the Role of US Papal Diplomats in the Cold War (forthcoming).
+He was previously employed at the Vatican Secret (now Apostolic) Archive and at the Pontifical Committee for Historical Sciences.
+He has also been variously associated with the German Historical Institute (Rome), the Univerzita Komenského v Bratislave (Slovakia), the Sveučilište u Splitu (Croatia), the Institut Catholique de Paris and the University of Notre Dame's Rome Global Gateway.
+His main research topic is the Vatican foreign policy during the nineteenth and the twentieth centuries.
+He has recently authored L'Ostpolitik della Santa Sede e la Jugoslavia socialista 1945-1971 (2020); Diplomazia Pontificia e Regno dei Serbi, Croati e Sloveni 1918-1922 (2012).
+He has also edited Il cardinale Pietro Gasparri, segretario di Stato (1914-1930), with L. Pettinaroli (2020), and A "Vatican Atlantic Alliance": Pius XII and the Role of US Papal Diplomats in the Cold War (forthcoming).

-Elisabetta Vezzosi, D.L.
-(Firenze), Ph.D.
+Elisabetta Vezzosi, DL (Firenze), Ph.D.
 (Genova-Minnesota), is professor of United States history and of women's and gender history at Università di Trieste.
-A former President of the Italian Society of Women Historians, she is currently president of the Italian Association for North American Studies.
+A former President of the Italian Society of Women Historian, she is currently president of the Italian Association for North American Studies.
 She has been visiting professor at Columbia University and at the University of Minnesota.
-Her research interests include Italian immigration in the United States, history of the welfare state, women's and gender history, American scientists during the Cold War, African American women and international relations.
-Her latest books are Discourses of Emancipation and the Boundaries of Freedom (2015, ed. with Leonardo Buonomo), The Committee of Concerned Scientists and the Helsinki Final Act: ‘Refusenik’ Scientists, Détente and Human Rights," in N. Badalassi and S.B.
+Her main research topics are Italian immigration in the United States, history of the welfare state, women's and gender history, American scientists during the Cold War, African American women and international relations.
+She recently edited Discourses of Emancipation and the Boundaries of Freedom, with L. Buonomo (2015), and authored "The Committee of Concerned Scientists and the Helsinki Final Act: Refusenik Scientists, Détente and Human Rights," in N. Badalassi and S.B.
 Snyder, eds., The CSCE and the End of the Cold War: Diplomacy, Societies and Human Rights, 1972–1990 (2018).